Have you ever experienced a hothead? Someone that responds or communicates in an impulsive or aggressive manner? Or they react before thinking?

 Say, “help me understand.”

-Sometimes you need to let them blow off some steam before you can have a reasonable discussion.
+Usually, you need to let them blow off some steam before you can have a reasonable discussion.
 Don’t get sucked into getting defensive when they say something you don’t like, agree with, or that isn’t even true.
 Let them vent, without judgement.

 Focus on the issue and not the person.